- Need Help?

 Hopelink provides a network of critical social services through a number of different programs – including housing, transportation, family development, financial assistance, employment programs, adult education, financial literacy training and five food banks.
 The agency’s service centers, housing and transportation programs help more than 60,000 people every year.

 Hopelink is governed by a 21-member board that is equally comprised of elected officials, community members and low-income individuals.
 The board holds regular meetings nine times per year.
-The agency also is guided by an 8-member Senior Leadership Council that is made up of key staff.
+The agency also is guided by an 8-member Leadership Council that is made up of key staff.

 VP, Community Services